-Having a frank and honest conversations about the cost of a renovation project can be awkward and uncomfortable.
+Having a frank and honest conversation about the cost of a renovation project can be awkward and uncomfortable.
 Ask someone about their adorable new baby, and they will share every detail of their natural delivery.
 But inquire about their gorgeous new bathroom, and you get broad price ranges and blurry memories of the timeline.

-This collective generality about cost and experience has lead most people to have no clue what construction actually costs.
+This collective generality about cost and experience has led most people to have no clue what construction actually costs.
 I see it every day on theSweeten, people wanting to improve their homes–but their expectations, inspired by the gorgeous images they see around the web and in glossy magazines–are often out of whack with their budgets.

 So as part of this summer’s Home School series, we’re going to talk about what construction really costs.
 Of course, there are incredible blogs and options for those of you who are handy DIYers, but this series will focus on the price, process and expectations of hiring design and construction professionals to do the work for you.

 We’re going to start with one of my personal favorite objects of desire, bookcases.
-I chatted with Doug of Hudson Cabinetry Design and member of theSweeten network, about about the process, and the pricing on a few recently completed bookcase projects.
+I chatted with Doug of Hudson Cabinetry Design and member of theSweeten network, about the process, and the pricing on a few recently completed bookcase projects.
 I then asked a few architects, general contractors and millworkers in theSweeten network to preview the interview.
 The consensus was that Doug’s prices are solidly mid-range, meaning that a very high-end millworker will be much more expensive, while a carpenter with tools but no shop would be cheaper.
 Almost all of Doug’s comments about the process rang true with the group, with only small differences, mostly related to personal preferences in running a business.

-What’s the basic overview people should keep in mind when considering a custom built-in bookcase?
+Jean Lauer: What’s the basic overview people should keep in mind when considering a custom built-in bookcase?

 Doug: The material costs are relatively fixed, and what we are charging for is the time it takes to build, finish, and install the cabinetry.
 Anything that adds time to any of those three areas is going to add to the cost of the project.